CeeJayyy007/fullstackopen/part0/newnotediagram.md

     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_notes
     activate server

-    Note right of browser: Submitting a form: The browser sends the user input "sequence diagram updated" in the notes field to the server at the click of the Save button
+    Note right of browser: Submitting a form: The browser sends the user input "new content" <br/>in the notes field to the server at the click of the Save button

     server-->>browser: HTTP status code 302
-    Note right of browser: This is a URL redirect that asks the browser to do a new HTTP GET request to notes endpoint deactivate server
+    Note right of browser: This is a URL redirect that asks the browser to do a new HTTP GET <br/>request to notes endpoint deactivate server

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/notes
     activate server

-    Note right of browser: The browser reloads the Notes page and causes three more HTTP requests shown below: fetching main.css, main.js and data.json

     server-->>browser: HTML document
     deactivate server

+    Note right of browser: The browser reloads the Notes page and triggers three more <br/>HTTP requests shown below: fetching main.css, main.js and data.json

     browser->>server: GET https://studies.cs.helsinki.fi/exampleapp/main.css
     activate server